Anansi: How Anansi got a bald head

 The next morning, everyone ate and invited Anansi to eat as well.
 However, Anansi said that he was not allowed to, as it was his mother-in-law's funeral and he would not eat until the eighth day.
-Instead, Anansi said he'd gather some for his neighbors who'd accompanied him and remain while they left.
+Instead, Anansi said he would gather some for his neighbors who had accompanied him and remain while they left.
 True to his word, Anansi asked Aso to find them food and she brought it to them.
 Anansi bade them farewell, and he remained at the home.
 Days passed and he resisted eating, but when the fourth day came, he was too hungry to resist eating, and went to search for food inside the home where he was staying.
 He went into the kitchen and saw that there was a fire going, and at that fire there were beans boiling in a pot.
 Anansi decided he would eat those, so he took his leopard hat and scooped some of the beans inside once he was sure no one was watching him.
 However, just as soon as he placed on his hat to hide the beans, he saw Aso enter the room.
 Startled, Anansi hatched up another plan and told Aso that a hat-shaking festival was taking place in his father's village; he intended to go there himself.
 Aso became suspicious and asked Anansi why he had not told her of the festival before; she reminded him that he had not eaten anything and advised the Spider to wait until the next day.
 However, Anansi refused to listen to his wife's advice and she stormed off.

 Aso gathered the people in the village and told them what Anansi was planning so they could hopefully keep him from leaving, and then headed back to her husband.
 Anansi saw Aso returning with the crowd and grabbed his hat, singing: "Just now at my father's village they are shaking hats!
 Saworowa, they are shaking hats!
 E, they are shaking hats, o, they are shaking hats!
 Saworowa!"
 Anansi began to panic, because the beans in his leopard's hat were burning him, and he told them he was leaving and would not remain whatsoever.
 Anansi left, but the villagers followed him, even when he told them to leave.
 In panic he sang again, "Turn back, because: Just now at my father's village they are shaking hats!
 Saworowa, they are shaking hats!
 E, they are shaking hats, o, they are shaking hats!
 Saworowa!"